 biometric residence permit as proof of eligibility when accessing healthcare in the UK.

 If you need to be medically repatriated, the NHS will not cover this cost.
 Take out comprehensive

 Where to get help

-For criminal issues, contact the local police on 101 or 999 in an emergency or if a crime is taking place.
+For criminal issues that are not an emergency, contact the local police on 101.
 You can also contact Crimestoppers anonymously on 0800 555 111.
-You should always obtain a police report when reporting a crime.
+Always obtain a police report when reporting a crime.